 Positive community relations and excellent customer service are the responsibilities of every employee of the Flagstaff Police Department.
 However, certain areas demand more attention than field officers can provide.

-The Flagstaff Police Department Community Relations Division has one sergeant and two officers who are assigned to specific tasks that promote a positive image of the department.
+Community Relations has one sergeant and two officers who are assigned to specific tasks that promote a positive image of the department.
 These former senior field officers possess excellent written, people, and public speaking skills.

-The responsibilities of the officers assigned to the Community Relations Division include:
+The responsibilities of the officers assigned to Community Relations include:

 Partnerships with community service organizations and schools to teach positive choices